theelioway/bones/doc/index.md

-> The CRUD...
+> The development CRUD...
 All the TURDs...
-I/We're going to do them one. last. time.
+Do them one. last. time.
 Squeeze out a bunch of world record, Randy Marsh sized CRAPs.
 Do them well. **Tim Bushell**

 Reusable _endpoints_ for **elioBones** projects.